dlwicksell/axiom/README.md

 ## Copyright and License

 Package written and maintained by David Wicksell <dlw@linux.com>
-Copyright &copy; 2011 Fourth Watch Software, LC
+Copyright © 2011 Fourth Watch Software, LC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL)